kevd3r/my_wp_ecommerce_website/app/public/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.0 - 5.
+October 2021 =
+* Fix: 100% wide image layer appeared wrong when it had a link on it.
+* Fix: Text Scale option could create different result in Preview and Editor in extreme cases.
+* Fix: Column calculation adjusted for better responsive accuracy.
+* Fix: When the Autoplay is enabled and only one slide is available, this one slide is duplicated to allow the autoplay to work.
+From now on the dynamic slides are skipped from this process.
+If there's a dynamic slide that displays a single slide only, that won't be duplicated for the autoplay.
+* Fix: Translate URL now works on the background image of the Content layer.
+* Fix: We adjusted the strength of the CSS codes affecting the Thumbnail control's images to avoid 3rd party codes hiding them.
+* Fix: A wrong path could be generated for the resized thumbnail image at the backend in rare cases.
+* Fix: Rank Math SEO integration adjusted to avoid possible JavaScript errors at custom post types.
+* Other: Spanish translation has been updated.
+Thanks, Rodrigo!

 = 3.5.0.11 - 13.
 September 2021 =
 * Feature: The "Block carousel" feature is now available for free users as well.